Fall 2026 Courses

 Level 3 courses are designed for students who love math and are looking for a deeper understanding of high school level mathematics.
 Students who sign up for this course are fluent in arithmetic and algebra and have some background in problem solving and the ideas of proof.

-2N content may include:
+2E content may include:

-- triangles and polygons
+- rates and ratios

-3N content may include:
+3E content may include:

-- logic and induction
+- logic and proof writing

-- factoring and divisibility
+- counting and probability

-- triangle geometry
+- analytic geometry

-Course 4N
+Course 4E

 Teacher – John Berman